Xofredlum/FreDock/README.md

 # Contributing

-Bug reports, feature requests and pull requests are welcome.
+Bug reports, feature requests and pull requests are always welcome.

 Please help keep FreDock lightweight, portable and easy to use.